-The THS staff participates in ongoing weekly clinical consultation with a child psychologist, Board Certified Behavior Analyst, as well as a child psychiatrist in order to develop individualized positive intervention plans for each student.
+The Summit staff participates in ongoing weekly clinical consultation with a child psychologist, Board Certified Behavior Analyst, as well as a child psychiatrist in order to develop individualized positive intervention plans for each student.

 Communication with parents and other service providers, such as therapists and physicians, is an essential component of the program services and assists in the quality management of individual treatment plans.
 Parents may be asked to participate in clinical consultation meetings.
 Parents and districts can also request a meeting with program consultants.

-RELATED SERVICES: Students attending THS may receive a variety of related services including occupational therapy, speech & language therapy, and physical therapy, as specified in their Individualized Education Programs (IEP).
+RELATED SERVICES: Students attending Summit may receive a variety of related services including occupational therapy, speech & language therapy, and physical therapy, as specified in their Individualized Education Programs (IEP).
 Students also have access to an onsite School Adjustment Counselor, school nurse and an array of transition services.